TestShiftProject/test-cube/contributing.md

-# Test Cube Development Setup
+# TestCube Development Setup

-Here we describe the development setup for Test Cube.
+Here we describe the development setup for TestCube.

 If you will work on the test amplification itself, you need to setup `test-runner` and `DSpot`, too 🙂